Seneca-ICTOER/SPO600/docs/D-ExtraResources/compiler-optimizations.md

 ## Debugging with Optimizations Enabled

-Using low-level debugging (ADD LINK) tools with code that has been highly optimized can be very challenging, because the object code (ADD LINK) may bear little resemblance to the source code.
+Using low-level [debugging](/E-ComputerArchitecture/debugger.md) tools with code that has been highly optimized can be very challenging, because the [object code](/E-ComputerArchitecture/machine-language.md) may bear little resemblance to the source code.
 However, some errors may only surface when optimization is enabled - for example, optimized code may perform an operation before a device is ready to receive data.
 Debugging the unoptimized code may not reveal the problem, because the extra execution time may eliminate the error.

 The gcc option `-Og` attempts to balance optimization with the debugging experience, by enabling only optimizations that will not excessively convolute the debugging process.